 Lessons not learnt ?

-In 2003, the SARS epidemic hit Hong Kong without warning.
+The SARS epidemic hit Hong Kong in 2003 as unexpectedly as Covid19 hit us in 2020.
 This example of low probability/high impact disruption had the potential to shut down the Supply Chain corporations of most major corporatuions doing business out of China for a long time.
 The world feared that China trade was exporting the virus.

 There were very few substantiative corporate contingency plans in place for dealing with disease during the SARS crisis even though Hong Kong had experienced two incidents of deadly flu outbreak in the past.